kndwin/nextjs-blog/posts/how-to-set-up-dark-mode-for-nextjs.md

 following code snippet._

 ### Step 3 - Add your colors to a global css/scss file
-We're nearly there! now we'll need to update the global css/scss file to include these colors
+Update the global css/scss file to include these colors

 ```scss
 // styles/global.scss